Separation anxiety in babies and toddlers

 Other common signs include:

 When this occurs it’s important not to force your child into the arms of someone they're actively trying to avoid.
-Instead, give them time to gradually warm up on their own to the caregiver whenever possible.
-You can assign this person a specific caregiving task that she always does, such as feeding or dressing, so that your child gets used to having someone other than a parent look after these needs.
+Instead, give them time to gradually warm up to the caregiver on their own whenever possible.
+You can assign this person a specific caregiving task, such as feeding or dressing so that your child gets used to having someone other than a parent look after these needs.

 When babies and toddlers are stressed, they lose interest in exploring their environment.
 Engaging them through interesting objects and interactive play is a great way to regain their attention and lower their stress levels.